Ladder99/os/README.md

 # Ladder99

-This repository contains code for running the Ladder99 pipeline and client setups.
+This repository contains code for running the Ladder99 pipeline and client setups directly, rather than through Docker.